approov/quickstart-react-native/README.md

 * Using the [Metrics Graphs](https://approov.io/docs/latest/approov-usage-documentation/#metrics-graphs) to see live and accumulated metrics of devices using your account and any reasons for devices being rejected and not being provided with valid Approov tokens.
 You can also see your billing usage which is based on the total number of unique devices using your account each month.
 * Using [Service Monitoring](https://approov.io/docs/latest/approov-usage-documentation/#service-monitoring) emails to receive monthly (or, optionally, daily) summaries of your Approov usage.
 * Learning about [automated approov CLI usage](https://approov.io/docs/latest/approov-usage-documentation/#automated-approov-cli-usage).
-* Investigating other advanced features, such as [Offline Security Mode](https://approov.io/docs/latest/approov-usage-documentation/#offline-security-mode), [DeviceCheck Integration](https://approov.io/docs/latest/approov-usage-documentation/#apple-devicecheck-integration), [SafetyNet Integration](https://approov.io/docs/latest/approov-usage-documentation/#google-safetynet-integration) and [Android Automated Launch Detection](https://approov.io/docs/latest/approov-usage-documentation/#android-automated-launch-detection).
+* Investigating other advanced features, such as [Offline Security Mode](https://approov.io/docs/latest/approov-usage-documentation/#offline-security-mode), [DeviceCheck Integration](https://approov.io/docs/latest/approov-usage-documentation/#apple-devicecheck-integration), [AppAttest Integration](https://approov.io/docs/latest/approov-usage-documentation/#apple-appattest-integration), [SafetyNet Integration](https://approov.io/docs/latest/approov-usage-documentation/#google-safetynet-integration) and [Android Automated Launch Detection](https://approov.io/docs/latest/approov-usage-documentation/#android-automated-launch-detection).

 ### Removing Approov from your App